ssuffian/comphonemploy/README.md

 -  Have not worked on any of the email to phone yet.

 ###Installation
-sudo apt-get install python-pip
-sudo apt-get install python-dev
-sudo apt-get install postgresql-server-dev-all sudo pip install feedparser
+sudo apt-get install python-pip python-dev postgresql-server-dev-all
-sudo pip install beautifulsoup4
-sudo pip install pandas
-sudo pip install apscheduler
-sudo pip install pyyaml
-sudo pip install sqlalchemy
-sudo pip install psycopg2
+sudo pip install feedparser beautifulsoup4 pandas apscheduler pyyaml sqlalchemy psycopg2

 Rename config-example.yaml config.yaml and change variables appropriately.